 Survey respondents essentially said they want what most people want in a job: a decent salary, an enjoyable job with supportive bosses and coworkers, and opportunities to learn and to move up the chain.

 This is exactly what careers in policing can offer.
 Although they're often seen as rigid, structured, and stagnant, law enforcement jobs come with a lot of flexibility with regard to working hours and job duties.

 The starting salary of a police officer can't be considered high, but most departments do offer some kind of step-up payment plan where officers earn more based on their years of service.
 The salaries are also often in line with what many other college graduates earn...and sometimes they're even more.

 Education Equals Advancement

 While police jobs are one of many paths in criminal justice that don't necessarily require a college degree, college graduates will soon realize how their education can help them find even more success in their careers.

 Training Options Abound

 Few professions offer the same level of formal training and continuing education given to police officers.
 Candidates spend six months or more in a police academy, then they move on to an extensive field training program where they put their classroom learning into practice.
 They're then placed on the job and onto solo patrol.

-There are a couple of poorly kept secrets within law enforcement.
+There are a couple of secrets within law enforcement.
 The first is that policing can be fun sometimes.
 Dangerous?
 Yes.
 Important?
 Absolutely.
 Noble?
 Of course.
 But it's also rewarding and enjoyable, largely because of the intrinsic rewards that come with helping others.